|Nutrition Facts (per serving)|

 At first glance, natto appears to be light to dark brown, with beans that are quite small.
-It has a strong odor and a strong flavor which makes natto somewhat of an acquired taste.
 The texture of the beans is medium-firm but soft in the center.
 Due to the beans' fermented nature, they are slimy, with long stretchy strings that take some maneuvering to eat.

 To round out your meal, consider serving any or all of these optional condiments and garnishes alongside the natto and rice: dried bonito fish flakes, kizami nori (thinly sliced dried seaweed), karashi (hot Japanese yellow mustard), wasabi (fresh hot horseradish), sliced green onions (negi), and sliced fresh shiso leaves (perilla).

 1 cup cooked short-grain white rice

 2 (50-gram) packets fermented soybeans (natto)

-Place the hot cooked rice in a large rice bowl.
+Place the hot cooked rice in a large bowl.

-In a small bowl, combine two packets of natto (fermented soybeans).
+In a small bowl, combine two packets of natto.
 If the package comes with packets of seasoning sauce and karashi (hot Japanese yellow mustard), add the contents to the bowl.
 Mix vigorously with chopsticks.